drwho495/FreeCAD-Context-Fork/README.md

 # FreeCAD Context Fork
-This is my small fork to get features (like assembly context editing) into FreeCAD Link Stage 3 and to implement features to make my life easier.
+This is my small fork to get features into FreeCAD Link Stage 3 and to implement features to make my life easier.

 This fork has the Ondsel Assembly Workbench built in now.